willyd/caffe/README.md

 ```

 If Python is installed the default is to build the python interface and python layers.
 If you wish to disable the python layers or the python build use the CMake options `-DBUILD_python_layer=0` and `-DBUILD_python=0` respectively.
 In order to use the python interface you need to either add the `C:\Projects\caffe\python` folder to your python path of copy the `C:\Projects\caffe\python\caffe` folder to your `site_packages` folder AFTER building.

+When using the Python interface you should make sure that your conda packages such hdf5, protobuf, etc. versions are compatible with the vcpkg dependencies you used.

 #### Building the MATLAB interface